What is a 15-Year Fixed Rate Mortgage?

 - Have money left to spend on daily necessities and saving after making payments

-Unlike 15-year fixed rate mortgages, standard 30-year mortgages are better for people looking for lower monthly payments—but they come with higher interest.
-If you have the income to afford a higher monthly payment that will come with a 15-year mortgage, you’ll develop equity more quickly and pay less over the course of your loan for a home of equal value as compared with a 30-year mortgage.
+Unlike 15-year fixed rate mortgages, standard 30-year mortgages are better for people looking for lower monthly payments—but they come with a higher interest rate.
+If you have the income to afford a higher monthly payment that will come with a 15-year mortgage, you’ll build equity more quickly and pay less over the life of your loan for a home of equal value as compared with a 30-year mortgage.

 - Fill out your personal information online (name, date of birth, location of house, cost of house, credit score) and the size of your down payment.
 In most situations, you can pre-qualify in a matter of minutes.

-- Once you pre-qualify and are shown various loan options, you can then choose the loan that suits you best.
+- Once you pre-qualify and are shown various loan options, you can then choose the loan that suits you.

 - Then you’ll need to provide more detailed information in order to actually qualify for the loan, such as: